Opening | This Could Be Anywhere

 “You closed your eyes, can’t happen here” — Dead Kennedys

-Each of the organizations that represent the audio community will meet and discuss the work that’s being done while opening the stage for individuals to bring forward issues that need to be heard.
-It’s worth finding your way to these if you’re interested in some of the concerns facing our industry and especially interesting if you have issues to bring (or energy to spare!).
+Each of the organizations that represent the audio community will meet and discuss the work being done while opening the stage for individuals to bring forward issues.
+Worth attending if you have energy to spare or issues to bring.

 Expo | Gone with my Mind